Online EM Algorithm for Hidden Markov Models: Application to Gaussian HMMs

-In contrast, Figure~\ref{fig:ion_comp1} which corresponds to the online EM algorithm outlined above as Algorithm~\ref{alg:MC+noise} used with $\gamma_n = n^{-0.6}$ does suggest that online EM estimation is consistent.
-For the smallest sample sizes ($n= 500$ or $n= 2000$), the estimation variance still is quite large and the online estimates are not as good as those obtained using 50 batch EM iterations.
+In contrast, Figure~\ref{fig:ion_comp1} which corresponds to the online EM algorithm (Algorithm~\ref{alg:MC+noise}) used with $\gamma_n = n^{-0.6}$ does suggest that online EM estimation is consistent.
+For the smallest sample sizes ($n= 500$ or $n= 2000$), the estimation variance is still quite large and the online estimates are not as good as those obtained using 50 batch EM iterations.
 But for sample sizes of $n=8000$ and larger, the online EM estimates are preferable despite their somewhat larger variance.
-In this application, the choice of a slowly decreasing step-size ---$\gamma_n = n^{-0.6}$ was chosen following the recommendations of \cite{cappe:moulines:2009}--- appears to be of utmost importance.
-In particular, the choice $\gamma_n = n^{-1}$, despite its strong analogy with the batch EM case (see Section~\ref{sec:alg:HMMs} as well as \citep{neal:hinton:1999}) provides estimates that converge much to slowly to be usable in any practical application.
-This observation is certainly a consequence of the temporal dependence between the observations and, correlatively, of the time taken by the filtering and smoothing relations to forget their initial state (as in the example under consideration the assumptions of Theorem~\ref{thm:limitingEM} as satisfied for $\theta$ in a neighborhood of $\theta_\star$ with a constant $\epsilon = q_\star(1,2) = 0.05$, which is rather small).
+In this application, the choice of a slowly decreasing step-size appears to be of utmost importance.
+In particular, the choice $\gamma_n = n^{-1}$, despite its strong analogy with the batch EM case (see Section~\ref{sec:alg:HMMs} as well as \citealp{neal:hinton:1999}) provides estimates that are not robust enough with respect to the choice of the initial parameter guess.
+Simple step-size schemes of the form $\gamma_n = n^{-\alpha}$ perform very poorly in this example when $\alpha$ is set to values higher than 0.8.
+Figure~\ref{fig:ion_comp1_1m} features a more complex choice of step-sizes which was hand-tuned based on pilot runs.
+Even with this preliminary phase of step-size tuning ---which would hardly be feasible in real-life applications of the method--- it is observed on Figure~\ref{fig:ion_comp1_1m} that the results are not significantly improved compared to the simple choice of $\gamma_n = n^{-0.6}$ as in Figure~\ref{fig:ion_comp1}.
+The comparatively higher variability observed for the largest sample sizes (32 and 128 thousands) on Figure~\ref{fig:ion_comp1_1m} is caused by a very slow reduction of the bias of the parameter estimates when $\gamma_n=n^{-1}$.
+In contrast, parameter trajectories corresponding to the choice of $\gamma_n = n^{-0.6}$ look much less smooth but provide more reliable estimates, without requiring model-specific tuning of the step-sizes.
+This observation ---which is also true, but to a lesser extent, in the case of independent observations--- is certainly a consequence of the temporal dependence between the observations and, correlatively, of the time needed for the filtering and smoothing relations to forget their initial state.